Divorce and Family Law Attorneys in Maine

 A petitioner can also file for divorce citing fault.
 The state recognizes nine grounds for divorce, including adultery, extreme cruelty and substance abuse.
 Pursuing an at-fault divorce when there were these issues at play can help the spouse filing suit seek a greater share of property, higher alimony payments and more favorable child support and custody arrangements.

 Even under the best of circumstances, divorce is not simple.
 There are many decisions that need to be made by both parties concerning alimony, child support, child custody, finances, debt, property and other issues.
-When both parties are on fairly good terms, these decisions can usually be worked out over time, but any animosity that exists can make the process more difficult.
+When both parties are on good terms, these decisions can usually be worked out over time, but any animosity that exists can make the process more difficult.

 Do I need a lawyer to file for divorce in Maine?